Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/N.Y.A-Skyrim-NSFW.md

 WARNING THIS WILL REMOVE YOUR "LEFT HAND" FROM SKYRIM VANILLA CONTROL OPTIONS, IF YOU WISH TO REVERT IT, JUST RESET IT TO DEFAULTS USING "T."

-If you no longer wish to dual wield weapons, you have to do the above steps to get your "Left hand" option enabled again.
+If you no longer wish to dual wield weapons, you have to do the above step to get your "Left hand" option enabled again.

 #### INSTRUCTION END

 #### SexLab+